 All of the stunning Sheep’s Head loop walks are colour-coded, and so each route is easy to follow.
 The self-guided walker can choose from a great variety of rewarding walking experiences.
 West Cork walking guides are also available, and scheduled walks can be found on our event calendar.

-Each of the Sheep’s Head loop walks is timed from one to seven hours in duration.
+Each of the Sheep’s Head loop walks will take you between one and seven hours to complete.
 We offer you full details about the length and difficulty of each loop walk on each walk’s page so that you can choose the walking trail best suited to you.
 The Sheep’s Head loop walks radiate from trailheads at Drimoleague, Bantry, Ahakista, Kilcrohane, Black Gate, and Tooreen near the tip of the Sheep’s Head peninsula.

 The walks invite you to explore the Sheep’s Head peninsula – a European Destination of Excellence – and give you a taste of what it is like to walk the complete Sheep’s Head Way around the peninsula’s unspoilt coastline.